andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-5.md

 ---
 title: 05.
 Seize the opportunity
 subtitle: >-
-  An opportunity to shoot a great photo is like lightning.
+  An chance to shoot a great photo is like lightning.
 It rarely strikes in the same place again.
 If something catches your eye, it’s incumbent on you to stop and capture the moment.
 date: '2021-04-27'
 categories:
   - src/data/categories/season-1.yaml